-Israeli troops killed a Palestinian in the occupied West Bank on Thursday, the Palestinian health ministry said.
+A Palestinian was killed and 16 wounded yesterday when Israeli troops entered Jenin in the occupied West Bank to carry out a home demolition, the Palestinian health ministry said.